piercecollazo/flex-these-boxes/README.md

 * Give the project a Holy Grail layout with flexbox.
 The divs, with ids, have already been made for you.
 * Now rotate that layout by -90 degrees, i.e., counter-clockwise, i.e., to the left.
 The header should end up on the left and the navbar at the bottom.
 * That sidebar is at the top now, huh.
 That looks weird, right?
 See if you can put it back to the right of the main content.
-* The `src` attributes on the nav and user images are broken.
+* The `src` attributes on the user avatars are broken.
 Fix them.
-* Let's play with the content area.
-The GitHub and Email and LinkedIn logos don't lead anywhere.
-Make them lead somewhere!
-(You CAN edit the html for this.)
 * Put the user profile cards in a row.
-* Put the bios to the right to the images. _Back to CSS_ with this one, please!
-And use flexbox!
+* Put the bios and profile-link images to the right to the user avatars.

 ### Stretch Goals